uploadcare/uploadcare-widget-tab-effects/README.md

 Local: `data-effects` <br>
 Object key: `effects` <br>

-Default value is `crop,rotate,enhance,sharp,grayscale`.
+Default value: `crop,rotate,enhance,sharp,grayscale`.

-Allowing you to choose the preferred set of enabled effects.
+This allows you to configure the set of enabled effects.
-It also controls **the order of effects** in the tab (but, `crop` always at first).
+It also controls **the order of effects** in the tab: however, `crop` is always the first in the set.

-`effects` can either be a string holding one or more comma-separated effects or an array of strings (JS only.)
+`effects` can either be a string holding one or more comma-separated effects or an array of strings (JS only).

 Available effects:

 * `crop` — crops images freely or using set aspect ratios
-* `rotate` — rotates uploaded images
+* `rotate` — rotates images
 * `mirror` — provides image-mirroring capabilities
-* `flip` — allows you to flip uploaded images
+* `flip` — allows flipping images
-* `blur` — filtering images via Gaussian Blur
+* `blur` — filters images via Gaussian Blur
-* `sharp` — allows you to adjust image sharpness
+* `sharp` — allows adjusting image sharpness
 * `enhance` — makes images look better via auto levels, auto contrast, and saturation sharpening
-* `grayscale` — desaturates uploaded images
+* `grayscale` — desaturates images

 ## Localization